How to save money on a Japan trip?

 How to Save Money on a Japan Trip – Transportation

 To save money, travelling long distance between cities is better done by long-distance bus.
-These buses are popular among budget-conscious Japanese and are very comfortable to ride in.
-They are safe, clean and quiet with lots of luggage storage in the belly.
-Shinkansen bullet train is faster but costs more than buses.
+These buses are very popular among budget-conscious Japanese, of whom there are many due to their country’s sluggish economic growth.
+The buses are safe, clean, quiet (kudos to Japanese politeness) and comfortable with lots of luggage storage in the belly.

 How to Save Money on a Japan Trip – Getting Around